KnowWhereGraph/kwg-deployment/nginx/README.md

 ## Certificates

+Certificates are mounted into the nginx container from the local filesystem.
+Non-local deployments work the same way: the `/etc/letsencrypt` files are mounted into the container.

+### Staging

+New certs can be generated with

+`sudo certbot certonly --webroot --webroot-path nginx/data/certbot/www/  -d staging.knowwheregraph.org`

+ A common problem is that the certs may have different permissions for mounting into the nginx container.

+### Local

 Certificates for local development need to be manually generated and added to the `local-certs` directory.

 From the LetsEncrypt website, local certificates can be created by running the following from this directory,